emaRaffe/TodoService/README.md

 ### assumptions
-Within a Kubernetes cluster, there should be as many pods as the traffic is requiring
+-Within a Kubernetes cluster, there should be as many pods as the traffic is requiring

+-Additional not required functionalities (e.g. deletion of a todo may be implemented in subsequent versions of the application)

+-Todos created with a due date in the past shall be updated on the first execution of the automated scheduler

+-According the given requirement, in the current version the update only supports changing the description and the state, any other fields are not editable by the user

 ## build, run unit tests and run the spring boot app